4 Best Practices to Increase Sales (for Promo Distributors)

 - What’s new and popular in the industry?
 What are other distributors not selling yet?
 (Pro tip: ask your supplier partners.)

-- What products are your client’s competitors using?
+- What promotional products are your client’s competitors using?
 What products can you offer that are better?

 - What products are trending in the (non-promo) retail world?
 This helps you identify trends before your competitors.

 Look at the accounts that are making you the most money.
-If they don’t have an ecommerce site yet, they need one (or even several) ASAP.
+If they don’t have an online promo store (company store or pop-up store) yet, they need one (or even several) ASAP.
 Thankfully, we have industry-specific technology that understands the complexities of ordering promotional products.
-Building ecommerce sites so your clients can order online is table stakes in the promo industry and is extremely lucrative when done right.
+Build company stores so your clients can order online.
+It’s table stakes in the promo industry and is extremely lucrative when done right.

 Ecommerce solutions increase margins and sales for distributors.
 They allow your clients to order more with a single link to a website than they could by ordering from easy-to-forget and hard-to-manage spreadsheets, forms, or emails.